sidchn/sidchn.github.io/_posts/2022-04-20-winjactf-wicked6.md

 #### Solution

-While making the challenge I did the following things to prevent the solver simply using ghidra to read the code.
+While making the challenge I did the following things to prevent the solver from simply using ghidra to read the code.

 - The binary is compiled using gcc test.c -static -fvisibility=hidden -fvisibility-inlines-hidden -s -o a.out
 - The binary is stripped and the functions have been inlined so as to prevent reverse engineering to some extent.